Yurik72/ESPHap/README.md

 - OTA
 - Setup/pairing via QR Code (to access QR code you need enter http://\<IP ADDRESS\>/setup.html)

-This is basic demonstration of powerfull IOT device, which contains such features
+This is a basic demonstration of an advanced IOT device, which features such functionalities.

 ## Thermostat example